 ARTbibliographies Modern provides indexing to art, architecture and design journals, essays, books, exhibition catalogs and dissertations.
 Publications indexed date from approximately 1973 through the present, while the subject focus is late 19th-century to the present.

 ARTstor is a repository of images of art, architecture, and design.
-It includes a suite of software tools to view, present, and manage images for research and teaching.
-ARTstor is supplemented by additional content, including thousands of licensed images (primarily art and architecture) ; additional supplemental images include locally-produced NYU collections: United Automobile Workers of America, District 65 Photographs Collection - Part I: Negatives and the Tamiment/Wagner Poster and Broadside Collection.
+The images are sourced from museums, libraries, archives, and photographers.
+ARTstor includes a suite of software tools to view, present, and manage images for research and teaching.
+ARTstor is supplemented by additional content, including publicly available image collections and locally-produced NYU collections.

-In order to download images, users must create an artstor account.
-Faculty members may request special privileges that allow the creation of image groups, personal collections, and more.
+In order to download images, users must create an ARTstor account.
+Faculty members may request privileges that allow the creation of image groups, personal collections, and more.

 Europeana works with thousands of European archives, libraries and museums to share cultural heritage for enjoyment, education, and research.
 Europeana provides access to millions of books, music, artworks and more.

 Beginning with nearly 650 titles published from 1964 to the present, this resource will continue to expand and could eventually offer access to nearly all books, Bulletins, and Journals published by the Metropolitan Museum since the Met's founding in 1870.
 It will also include online publications.